Matthews Range: Ecology

 The area is isolated, and holds montane forests of African juniper (Juniperus procera) and cycads.
-It is home to elephants and other large mammals, and was one of the last places in northern Kenya to have wild Black Rhinos.
-The last Black Rhino in the Mathew's was poached out in the 1990s.
+It is home to elephants and other large mammals, and was one of the last places in northern Kenya to have wild black rhinoceros.
+The last black rhino in the Mathew's was poached out in the 1990s.
 The Mathew's are also home to the Samburu people.
 The mountain range is a sky island: surrounded by plains, with Ndoto Mountains to the north and the Karisia hills to the west.
 A number of the species in the Mathew's have evolved independently and the diversity of the forest is of great conservation value.
 Part has been designated as a wildlife sanctuary.

 Mathews Range Forest Reserve was established in 1956, and covers an area of 973.92 km^{2}.

 In 1995, a Trust was formed by the Samburu tribes to preserve the Namunyak Wildlife Conservancy, which remains one of the most successful community conservation programs in Kenya.